Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Lumecca IPL

-Lumecca utilises intense pulses light (IPL) to target the capillary and pigment activity to improve the colour and pigment within the scar.
+Lumecca utilises intense pulsed light (IPL) to target capillary and pigment activity within the scar.
 With regular treatments, the appearance of your surgical scar may improve.

-🕒 First treatment is recommended from three to six months after surgery, we recommend three to six treatments, four to six weeks apart for best results.
+The first treatment is recommended from three to six months after surgery, and the recommended treatment protoocol is three to six treatments, four to six weeks apart.

 Single session of Lumecca IPL for surgical scars | $299